-A competitor must enter the arena within 20 seconds of the music starting.
+An Athlete must enter the arena within 20 seconds of the music starting.

 At the beginning and end of a Freestyle Test a halt for the salute is compulsory.
-The test time will start after the competitor moves forward after the halt.
+The test time will start after the Athlete moves forward after the halt.